maxymkuz/Sports-predictor/README.md

 # Sport's Predictor
 ### Description
-I am making an API, which will predict an outcome of any sports event using profound classification Machine Learning algorithms, and figure out coefficients of all possible outcomes(win, draw, lose).
+I am making an API, which will predict an outcome of any sports event using profound regression Machine Learning algorithms, and figure out coefficients of ajupll possible outcomes(win, draw, lose).
 As sport betting market turnover steadily grows at about +7-8% per year, and is already worth more than 7$ billion, the demand for betting platforms is rising.
 This